What's New

 // Feature flags are initialized with three pieces of data:

-// a key string, the default value (used as fallback
+// a key string, the default (fallback) value, and the resolver.

 static var numberOfBanners